 - Prevents furniture and flooring from fading

-Tints on south and west facing windows will protect against the house against UV rays throughout most of the day.
-The sun is often strongest in the afternoon when the Bay Area’s morning fog and haze has burned off.
+Tints on the south and west-facing windows will protect the house against UV rays throughout most of the day.
+The sun is often strongest in the afternoon when the Bay Area’s morning fog and haze have burned off.

 Exposure to intense UVA and UVB rays can cause skin cancer in some people.
 This is based on skin pigment and other hereditary factors.
 UV rays are rated on an index scale of 1 to 12.
 Any rating over 11 is extreme.